Syrian baby born under earthquake rubble turns 6 months, happily surrounded by her adopted family

 A day after the baby arrived at the hospital, officials there named her Aya — Arabic for “a sign from God.”
 After her aunt’s family adopted her, she was given a new name, Afraa, after her late mother.

-Days after Afraa was born, her adopted mother gave birth to a daughter, Attaa.
+Days after Afraa was born, her adoptive mother gave birth to a daughter, Attaa.
 Since then she has been breast-feeding both babies, al-Sawadi said.

 “Afraa drinks milk and sleeps most of the day,” al-Sawadi said.